-This summer, instead of treating every beach as an interchangeable patch of sand near a random large body of water (ok, still fun), what if you chose your beach vacation with an eye toward who you are and what sorts of activities you’re actually into?
-Fun times twenty!
-We’ve done the research to come up with a little something for everyone.
-Enjoy!
+This summer, what if you chose your beach vacation with an eye toward who you are and what sorts of activities you’re actually into?
+Here are the top 10 beaches we chose for every type of traveler.

 Best Beach for Couples

 Motus, Bora Bora, French Polynesia

 An island where you can swim and frolic and dine al fresco with your honey all afternoon with nary another person in sight?
 On Bora Bora, this experience can be yours.
 Bora Bora’s coast is dotted with these private “motus” (islets), and local fisherman will run you out to one of your own so you can relax in complete seclusion.
 We can’t think of anything more romantic, can you?

 Coligny Beach is the place for the your wee ones.
 The waters on Coligny are shallow and placid, with tidal pools where you can wander through and collect sand dollars at low tide.
 The Coligny Plaza shopping center across the street from the beach has open-air family entertainment all summer long, as well as a fab movie theater showing first run movies for the whole gang.
 Another popular family activity to partake in is renting the giant tricycles and tooling around the boardwalk.
 Get your whole brood to Hilton Head and let the family fun begin!

 Best Beach for Party People